-She was intrigued by the word "Ciao," which lead me to playing Andrea Bocelli's Time to Say Goodbye on our kitchen speaker.
+She was intrigued by the word "Ciao," which somehow lead me to playing Andrea Bocelli's Time to Say Goodbye on our kitchen speaker.

 It all happened so fast and was so utterly unplanned but it was the most fun our family had at dinner together in ages.

 It's not something they do every single day, but when they do get in the kitchen, our focus is on fun.

-All three of the recipes are written in the same style as my children's cookbook: The Ultimate Kids' Cookbook
+All three of the Italian recipes are written in the same style as my children's cookbook: The Ultimate Kids' Cookbook

-Simple Italian Dinner Menu for Kids:
+Simple Italian Dinner Menu for Kids

 This fresh Italian dinner menu is a little more advanced than a jar of sauce and a box of pasta, but kids will love the opportunity to cut up the fresh produce and turn it into a full dinner.

 - Delicious chicken scampi with sautéed garden veggies